 The interest rate is low at the moment.
 It means that it is very cheap to buy now.
 Our colleagues told us that he bought his house 15 years ago and the interest rate was around 5% back then.
 It was hard to believe!
 Our mortgage interest rate is about 1% (in 2021).

 Read also: Loan in Germany – How to Get a Personal Loan (+ Best Offers)

 We bought our house 5 years ago.
 The same kind of house in our neighborhood costs now 150k Euro more than what we have paid back then.
 If we didn’t buy our house 5 years ago, we wouldn’t be able to afford to buy one now.

 The value of our house is appreciating.
 We are creating wealth.
 On the other hand, renting creates no wealth but only expenses.

 Read also: The Best Investment to Profit From Inflation in Germany

 No need to pay rent

 Finding a place to live can be very difficult in Germany, particularly in the big cities.
 This is because the demand is much higher than the supply, no matter it is for renting or buying.

 House price is increasing.
 Rent is also increasing, especially around the big cities.
-You won’t know when your landlord will raise your rent.
+As a tenant, you won’t know when your landlord will raise your rent.
 Or if your landlord may kick you out of the flat to move in himself.
 In that case, you will have to look for a new flat in the open market (with probably much higher rent).
 Besides, what is your plan after you retire?
 Do you have enough pension to cover the high rent when you are old?

-When you rent a flat, you cannot really change anything in the flat.
-If the flat is yours, you can do almost whatever you like.
+When we rent a flat, we cannot really change anything in the flat.
+If the flat is ours, we can do almost whatever we like.
 For example, we are building a guest toilet now in our house.
 We choose our heating and floor tiles.
 We have cats.